-When it was launched in 2007, Backblaze’s only goal was to provide a secure backup service for storing device data on the cloud.
+When it was launched in 2007, Backblaze’s (opens in new tab) goal was to provide a secure backup service for storing device data on the cloud, like the best cloud storage (opens in new tab) services.
 Due to the company’s small size, that meant focusing on a streamlined platform that lacked the fancy file management and data discovery features we have come to expect from most cloud storage providers.

 Backblaze’s cloud backup used to be, and still is, a set-it-and-forget-it kind of system where you simply configured it to constantly back up any new files on your PC or Mac.
 The only time you actually accessed those files was when your device was compromised for some reason.

-Since 2016, however, Backblaze has been promoting a new offering called Backblaze B2, which provides data management and file sharing features that aim to compete with the likes of best cloud storage providers like Amazon S3 and Google Cloud.
+Since 2016, however, Backblaze has been promoting a new offering called Backblaze B2, which provides data management and file sharing features that aim to compete with providers like Amazon S3 (opens in new tab) and Google Cloud (opens in new tab).

 Backblaze review: Snapshot